elmohandes2002/AdvAI_Project/README.md

 **Our project requires Webots software and python with the libraries used in the code installed.**

+**To run you can create a new project.
+Add the world to the world file.
+And copy the controller folder content into the controller folder.
+Kindly note that it will not work with just the python file you need to copy the folder containing the python file.**

 **Single Agent Code (Single_Agent Folder)**
 - The subfolder named "Webots_1_Agent" is the code used for simulating the reinforcement learning using PPO for a single e-puck robot on webots.
 - The subfolder named "Webots_1_Agent_Episode_vs_Timestep" is for plotting the Episodes vs Cumulative Timesteps with a maximum of 50k time steps if the episode does not end with the robot cleaning all the tiles.